rgfmsk/Identify-Fraud-from-Enron-Email/README.md

 - `Accuracy`: 0.82860	`Precision`:: 0.34322	`Recall`: 0.31250	`F1`: 0.32714	`F2`: 0.31820
 - `Accuracy`: 0.82570	`Precision`:: 0.33503	`Recall`: 0.31200	`F1`: 0.32311	`F2`: 0.31635

+>Note that the scores would change on different platforms, but on average they would give the same results.

-And Naive-Bayes also, the fastest algorithm among others.
+And also,Naive-Bayes is the fastest algorithm among others.

 ## References: